This policy may be amended from time to time and was last updated on May 25th, 2018.

 Links to Other Sites

 Emails that we send may contain links to other sites that are not owned or controlled by Incubator.org, such as social media or other outside parties.
-Please be aware that Incubator.org is not responsible for the privacy practices of those other sites and do not exercise authority over such web sites.
+Please be aware that Incubator.org is not responsible for the privacy practices of those other sites and we do not exercise authority over such web sites.
 Incubator.org therefore assumes no responsibility for the privacy and data collection policies and procedures of such linked web sites, nor for the content or reliability of such web sites.
 If you choose to access a third party web site, you do so at your own risk.

 You have the right to access the personal information that we hold about you.
 This may be called a ‘Subject Access Request’.
 If you make a request for your information we will provide it to you or your designated agent free of charge within a reasonable timeframe.